Why should my organization get Foresight?

 Updates – does the system have update-over-the-air functionality that insures bugs will be fixed and improvements made?

-Weight – how much does the onboard system (including all cabling) weigh?
+Weight – how much does the onboard system (including all mounting hardware and cabling) weigh?

 Installation Time – how long does the system take to install?